-Alternative 3 - Maintenance of the horseshoe route any time of year (Proposed Action): The project area provides important economic benefits to the Nation as a much-navigated thoroughfare for commerce.
-Year-round navigability of the channel will require dredging periodically throughout the year and lifting dredging restrictions would mean that the USACE could plan dredging events in advance to take advantage of dredge availability, funding and to stay ahead of shoaling.
-Proactive dredging would allow for dredging of the hot spot areas prior to them becoming a hazard, therefore the proposed action would benefit the regional economy by ensuring consistently safe, reliable navigation for the ferry service, the USCG, and all other mariners attempting to navigate between Ocracoke and Hatteras Islands.
+The project area provides important economic benefits to the Nation as a much-navigated thoroughfare for commerce.
+Year-round navigability of the channel will require dredging in Sloop Channel North and Hatteras Connector Channel periodically throughout the year, and lifting time of year dredging restrictions would mean USACE could plan dredging events in advance to take advantage of dredge availability and funding to stay ahead of shoaling.
+Proactive dredging would allow for dredging of high shoaling areas prior to them becoming a hazard, therefore the proposed action would benefit the regional economy by ensuring consistently safe, reliable navigation for the ferry service, USCG, and all other mariners attempting to navigate between Ocracoke and Hatteras Islands.